mtojek/oi/README.md

 ## Filter request logs faster than *nix "grep" (11 min to <50 ms)

 Default release of *nix grep does not support filtering data sets by matching only one pattern from the given pattern set.
-It means that I you want to filter a huge log file by providing a list of request IDs, every line of the log file will be compared with all request IDs.
+It means that if you want to filter a huge log file by providing a list of request IDs, every line of the log file will be compared with all request IDs.
 It's definetely a set intersection but super-inefficient.

 **oi** operates differenly.
 Provided that a request ID appears only once in a log file and patterns file contains all request IDs to be filtered in the proper order, **the number of comparisons for an every log line is decreased to 1 operation instead of N** (number of request IDs to be filtered).